EDUCBA

 Where p_i= probability of class i.

-If entropy is high, then we are very uncertain about the randomly picked point.
+We are very uncertain about the randomly picked point if entropy is high.
 Using this formula, we will calculate the entropy of the remaining four states.
 The node which has minimum entropy is called a pure node.
-Now, to find the information gain corresponding to a split, we need to subtract the combined entropy of the child nodes from the entropy of the parent node.
+To find the information gain corresponding to a split, we need to subtract the child nodes’ combined entropy from the parent node’s entropy.

 IG=E(parent)-w_i ∑(〖child〗_i)